 The CWIS Radiation Exposure and Risk Assessment Action Project produces the first of a series of in depth articles published in Intercontinental Cry Magazine

-CWIS receives two Visiting Scholars, Dr. Sawut Pawan and Dr. Osmanjan Yakup from Xinjang University in East Turkistan (west Chain) to study indigenous knowledge for
+CWIS receives two Visiting Scholars, Dr. Sawut Pawan and Dr. Osmanjan Yakup from Xinjang University in East Turkistan (west Chain) to study indigenous knowledge in the Pacific Northwest.

 International Cry Magazine, published out of Manitoba, Canada joins the Center for World Indigenous Studies as a new publication.